First constraint on the weak mixing angle using direct detection experiments: Conclusions

 While we have focused specifically on Xe-based experiments, our exploration is generically applicable to all DD experiments.
 In the context of currently running experiments, DarkSide \cite{DarkSide-20k:2017zyg} would be able to study $\sin^2\theta_W$ in a different region once it starts observing a significant number of neutrino events.
 The ability of such experiments to discriminate between nuclear and electron recoil using pulse shape analysis would be particularly useful for investigating $\sin^2\theta_W$ in a previously unexplored region, similar to our result using the XENONnT electron recoil search.
 Proposed low-threshold DD experiments like Oscura \cite{Oscura:2022vmi} would also be valuable for this purpose.
 In the future, if these low-threshold DD experiments can differentiate between electron and nuclear recoil and begin observing neutrino events then they may be able to probe the weak mixing angle in the lowest possible momentum transfer region due to their extremely low threshold.
 In summary, our work opens pathway to probe a SM parameter in a previously unexplored domain using DD experiments, thus offering a potential opportunity to discover new physics.

 \emph{Acknowledgments --} We thank Qing Lin for useful correspondence regarding PandaX-4T $^8$B solar neutrino result.
 We also thank Theresa Fruth, Ranjan Laha and Ciaran O'hare for discussions.
+TNM thanks Debajit Bose for his help with the plot.
 The work of TNM is supported by the Australian Research Council through the ARC Centre of Excellence for Dark Matter Particle Physics.